UPDATE: Northbound Route 287 Closed At Route 208 After Major Heavy Equipment Mishap

 Northbound Route 287 was expected to remain closed well into the evening rush following an accident involving a dump truck and several pieces of heavy equipment.

-The truck, which had been pulling a trailer, was perched precariously atop an embankment near mile marker 64, just south of Darlington Avenue in Mahwah, after losing its load around 3 p.m.
+The truck, which had been pulling a trailer, was perched precariously atop an embankment near mile marker 64, just south of Darlington Avenue in Mahwah, after taking out a stretch of guardrail and losing its load around 3 p.m.
 Wednesday, Nov.
 30.

 The trailer went down the embankment, as did a Bobcat that was on it, all headed toward the Mahwah municipal pool, witnesses said.